 Catullus begins the poem distraught over his brother’s death but is able to make peace with his passing through the act of writing.
 Catullus, by publicizing his grief and making himself vulnerable to the world, eventually gains the strength to overcome his brother’s death.
 From this poem and my experience, I have found that time is an inevitable constraint in the process of mourning.
 Overcoming a loss is an encounter that cannot be rushed and doesn’t have a predetermined end date, in which one will finally become reconciled with the happening.
 My main takeaway is the following: grief is inherently a personal journey.
 There’s no right or wrong way to tackle this hardship—what matters is that a person is able to eventually recover.

-Lily Nesvold is a sophomore double-majoring in Economics and Classical Studies.
+Lily Nesvold is a sophomore at the University of Pennsylvania double-majoring in Economics and Classical Studies.